Derrick Rodgers

-Derrick Andre Rodgers (born October 14, 1971) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for eight seasons in the late 1990s and early 2000s.
-Rodgers played college football for Arizona State University, and earned All-American honors.
-A third-round pick in the 1997 NFL Draft, he played professionally for the Miami Dolphins and New Orleans Saints of the NFL.
+Derrick Andre Rodgers (born October 14, 1971) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL) during the late 1990s and early 2000s.
+Rodgers played college football for the Arizona State Sun Devils, earning consensus All-American honors in 1996.
+A third-round pick in the 1997 NFL draft, he played professionally for the Miami Dolphins and New Orleans Saints of the NFL.

-Early years
+Early life

 Rodgers was born in Memphis, Tennessee.
 He attended St. Augustine High School, a Roman Catholic school in New Orleans, Louisiana, where he played high school football for the St. Augustine Purple Knights.

 College career

 He received an athletic scholarship to attend Arizona State University, and played for the Arizona State Sun Devils football team.
 As a senior in 1996, Rodgers was recognized as a consensus first-team All-American as a defensive lineman.